 The instructor may limit enrollment in a CW course to eighteen students with departmental approval.
 Those willing to work with larger numbers are welcome to do so.

-All instructors of CW courses will be encouraged to participate in periodic workshops that focus on the teaching of writing.
-The Provost’s office will plan and coordinate the workshops.
-Instructors on nine-month contracts will be compensated for attending or leading a workshop that occurs during the summer or other times outside their contractual obligations.
-The initial workshops will be designed to help instructors revise their existing CW courses and develop the skills necessary for providing students with constructive feedback.
-Subsequent workshops should focus on the specific needs of students and instructors.
-For example, workshop topics are likely to include: articulating goals for courses and writing assignments, assessing the writing of international and transfer students, designing and implementing assessment rubrics, incorporating online technologies and communities as effective tools for teaching writing, evaluating text quality, or writing for real audiences.
+All instructors of CW courses must be encouraged to participate in periodic workshops that focus on the teaching of writing.
+The Provost’s Office plans and coordinates the workshops.
+Instructors on nine-month contracts will be compensated for attending or leading a workshop that occurs during the summer or other times outside their contractual obligations. .
+Workshop topics may include: developing the skills necessary for providing students with constructive feedback, articulating goals for courses and writing assignments, assessing the writing of international and transfer students, designing and implementing assessment rubrics, incorporating online technologies and communities as effective tools for teaching writing, evaluating text quality, or writing for specific audiences.

-There are two parts to the Quantitative Skills component: a sttatistical part (QS), and a mathematical part (QM).
-Courses that satisfy the statistics requirement will carry a QS designation and should contain elementary statistics topics such as averages, standard deviation and other measures of dispersion, as well as interpretation of data, tables, graphs, and some probability.
-Courses that satisfy the matematical requirement will carry a QM designation and must use a combination of algebraic, graphical, and numerical reasoning.
-Such courses should teach students how to translate problems into mathematical language, how to solve the matematical problems, and how to interpret the solutions.
+There are two parts to the Quantitative Skills component: a statistical part (QS), and a mathematical part (QM).
+Courses that satisfy the statistics requirement carry a QS designation and contain elementary statistics topics such as averages, standard deviation and other measures of dispersion, as well as interpretation of data, tables, graphs, and some probability.
+Courses that satisfy the mathematical requirement carry a QM designation and must use a combination of algebraic, graphical, and numerical reasoning.
+Such courses teach students how to translate problems into mathematical language, how to solve mathematical problems, and how to interpret the solutions.
 Courses that carry a Q designation must fulfill the requirements for both the statistical (QS) and mathematical (QM) components.

 Courses with quantitative skills components necessarily involve the use of appropriate technology.